Physical Therapy in Hampton Roads

 • Contribute to coordination of head and eye movement

-Treatment may include computerized sensory integration testing and gait training using the SMART Balance Master®, available at Harbour View, DePaul, and Mary Immaculate physical therapy locations.
+Treatment may include computerized sensory integration testing and gait training using the SMART Balance Master®, available at DePaul physical therapy location.
 Individualized treatments include:

 • Vestibular Habituation/Adaptation Exercises: Based on the rationale that by repeating the movements that create dizziness or vertigo, the brain will adjust its response